Gusto Review: Is It Right for Your Business?

 Also, check out our guide to Gusto competitors.

 Gusto earned perfect marks for pricing, given its zero setup fees, reasonable and transparent prices, and multiple plan options.
-Plus, all Gusto pricing plans come with unlimited pay runs, which lets you process payroll (including off-cycle payments) as many times as you need in a month without having to pay extra.
+Plus, all Gusto pricing plans come with unlimited pay runs, which lets you process payroll (including off-cycle payments) as often as you need in a month without paying extra.

 Monthly fees start at $40 plus $6 per employee, and you get three pricing options: Simple, Plus, and Premium.
 All plans come with full-service payroll, tax payments and filings at all levels (federal, state, and local), basic new hire onboarding, employee benefits, and self-service tools.
 However, subscribing to higher tiers will unlock additional functionalities, like next-day direct deposits, multistate payroll, time tracking, paid time off (PTO) management, job postings and applicant tracking, performance reviews, employee surveys, priority support, and HR advisory services.